SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 **Phase 1**

+* A designated or convenience initializer is called on some class.
-* Memory for a new instance is allocated.
+* Memory for a new instance of that class is allocated.
   The memory is not yet considered initialized.
-* A designated initializer makes sure that all of the stored properties for its class have a value.
+* A designated initializer for that class confirms that all stored properties introduced by that class have a value.
   The memory for these stored properties is now considered to be initialized.
-* The designated initializer hands off to a superclass initializer to perform the same task.
+* The designated initializer hands off to a superclass initializer to perform the same task for its own stored properties.
 * This continues up the class inheritance chain until the top of the chain is reached.
 * Once the top of the chain is reached, and the final class in the chain has ensured that all of its stored properties have a value,